tjvsx/docs/docs/Developers/Gemcutter.md

 - Clone another diamond: import a diamond that is already onchain -- ```npx hardhat diamond:clone <diamond-address>``` and ```npx hardhat diamond:deploy```

 ### The diamond.json
-- When you deploy a diamond or clone an existing diamond, by default it will add your diamond and it's facets into diamond.json, unless stated otherwise with the --o flag.
+- When you deploy a diamond or clone an existing diamond, by default it will add your diamond and it's facets into diamond.json, unless declared otherwise with the --o param.

 ### Available Tasks